AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Built-in and external commands
 ----
-cd, pwd, echo, ls vs. date, man, less, lpr etc.
+cd, pwd, echo, ls vs. date, less, lpr etc.

 **Hint** ``type -a`` to find what is behind the name